-- a.
-To be eligible for an accessible unit or a reasonable accommodation the applicant must have a disability related need (nexus) for the request.
-Disability is defined as: - A person who has a physical or mental impairment that substantially limits one or more major life activities, and - Has a record of such an impairment, or - Is regarded as having such impairment.
+- A person who has a physical or mental impairment that substantially limits one or more major life activities; and

+- Has a record of such an impairment; or

+- Is regarded as having such impairment.

 A reasonable accommodation is a change, exception, or adjustment to a rule, policy, practice, or service that may be necessary for a person with a disability to have an equal opportunity to use and enjoy a dwelling.
-Examples of a reasonable accommodation include: an emotional support animal, grab bars, or live-in-aide.
+Examples of a reasonable accommodation include: an emotional support animal, grab bars, or a live-in-aide.
 For more information on People Inc.'s Section 504 Coordinator please contact (716) 880-3890.